How to Find Your MAC Address in Windows 10

 You can also find the MAC address by looking at the details of your network adapter in Windows.

-1. Search "network connections" in the taskbar and select "View network connections."
-(Or navigate to Control Panel > Network and Internet > Network Connections)
+1. Search "View network status and tasks" in the taskbar and click on it.
+(Or navigate to Control Panel > Network and Internet > Network and Sharing Center)

 3. Click the "Details" button.